-The following two books go deeper and are recommended for the lectures, although there is no recommended book that covers the computational aspects of the course and no single book that covers all the formal semantics that will be discussed.
+The following book goes deeper and covers some of the material in the lectures, although there is no book that covers the computational aspects of the course.

 Ronnie Cann, Formal semantics, an introduction, Cambridge University Press, 1993

 Recommended for coverage of logic, compositional semantics and lambda calculus.
 Covers a lot more formalism than we'll need.